Ana Castellain

 Ana Rosa Castellain (born August 31, 1985) is a Brazilian powerlifter, seven-time world champion.
-She became the main Brazilian athlete active in the country after being inducted into the IPF Hall of Fame.
+She became the main Brazilian athlete active in the country after originally being inducted into the IPF Hall of Fame.
 She currently resides and trains in the city of Garopaba on the coast of Santa Catarina.

 With an academic background in Physical Education, she works as a personal trainer and coach of powerlifting athletes across the country.